Governor-General of the Philippines: High Commissioner to the Philippines (1935–42 and 1945–46)

 On November 15, 1935, the Commonwealth of the Philippines was inaugurated as a transitional government to prepare the country for independence.
 The office of President of the Philippine Commonwealth replaced the Governor-General as the country's chief executive.
 The Governor-General became the High Commissioner of the Philippines with Frank Murphy, the last governor-general, as the first high commissioner.
 The High Commissioner exercised no executive power but rather represented the colonial power, the United States Government, in the Philippines.
 The high commissioner moved from Malacañang Palace to the newly built High Commissioner's Residence, now the Embassy of the United States in Manila.

 After the Philippine independence on July 4, 1946, the last High Commissioner, Paul McNutt, became the first United States Ambassador to the Philippines.

-Japanese military governors (1942–1945)
+Japanese military governors (1942–45)

-In December 1941, the Commonwealth of the Philippines was invaded by Japan as part of World War II.
-The next year, the Empire of Japan sent a military governor to control the country during wartime, followed by the formal establishment of the puppet second republic.
+In December 1941, the Commonwealth of the Philippines was invaded by Imperial Japan as part of World War II.
+The next year, the Japanese sent a military governor to control the country during the wartime period, followed by the formal establishment of the puppet Second Philippine Republic under Jose P. Laurel.

 On September 2, 1945, the position of Governor-General of the Philippines was abolished.
-The Philippines' independence from the United States was proclaimed on July 4, 1946, installing Manuel Roxas as the fifth President of the Philippines and ushering in the Third Philippine Republic.
+The Philippines' independence from the United States was proclaimed by the Treaty of Manila on July 4, 1946, installing Manuel Roxas as the fifth President of the Philippines and ushering in the Third Philippine Republic.